papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

   - node-name: `system event (contains|matches)( regex| glob) "pattern" [within x seconds]`
     - alice: system event matches ""paraId":[0-9]+" within 10 seconds

 - `Tracing assertion` - match an array of span names from the supplied traceID.
-NOTE this is not supported with the native provider
+NOTE this is not supported by the native provider
   - node-name: `trace with traceID contains ["name", "name2",...]`
     - alice: trace with traceID 94c1501a78a0d83c498cc92deec264d9 contains ["answer-chunk-request", "answer-chunk-request"]